MarekLew/vscode-mrutabs/README.md

 # MRUTabs

-Switches tabs in MRU order, similar to Vim's
+Switches tabs in MRU order, similar to what Vim's Buffet plugin does with buffers.
-Buffet plugin.